cdrummey216/whoami/whoami.md

 * The distinct characteristics of self that vary from person to person.
 The values and abilities unique to a person.

 **The Value**
-* Most important (abstract) values of the self, which ultimately determine thoughts and actions.
+* Most important (abstract) values of the Self, which ultimately determine thoughts and actions.
 Truth is very important here.

 **The Momentum**
 * The intention behind a thought or action.
 Intention is the direction that actions and thoughts are externalized.